Full-time: 4 years (with integrated foundation year)

 International students who require a foundation program and English language support should contact the University of Brighton?s International College. www.brighton.ac.uk/ubic

-As well as project work and modules in different aspects of power engineering, electronics and communications, years 1 and 2 provide you with a comprehensive grounding in mathematics, engineering concepts, electrical engineering, computer programming and engineering design, innovation and management.
-After year 2 you may also opt to put your studies into practice by undertaking a year-long industrial placement.
+As well as project work and modules in different aspects of electronics, programming and communications, years 1 and 2 provide a comprehensive grounding in mathematics, engineering concepts, electrical engineering, computer programming and engineering design, innovation and management.

 The final year comprises specialist options and a major individual project which is often supported by industry.
 These courses benefit from the strong industrial links established by many of the staff.

-Students who achieve the required standard in the second year may choose to progress to the year 3 of the MEng programme.
+Students who achieve the required standard in the second year may choose to progress to the third year of the MEng programme.

 The fees listed here are for full-time courses beginning in the academic year 2013-14.
 Further tuition fees are payable for each subsequent year of study and may be subject to small increases, in line with inflation.